PRELIMINARY PROPOSALS GUIDELINES AND CRITERIA

 WHO CAN APPLY?

-• Teams comprised of faculty or students from multiple USC schools are encouraged.
+- Teams comprised of faculty and/or students from multiple USC schools are encouraged.

 PROJECT CRITERIA

-• Quality and Impact.
+- Quality and Impact.
 Projects should be of high quality and demonstrate the potential to contribute to social change.
+We encourage applicants to consider how their collaborative artistic process might create impact at multiple levels—from individual participants to broader community and systemic change.

 OTHER CONSIDERATIONS

-• The project may involve hosting a free public event, such as a workshop, performance, or service activity.
+- The project may include hosting a free public event, such as a workshop, performance, or service activity, but this should not be the project’s primary focus.

-• Faculty proposals are not required to include a course component.
+- Faculty are not required to include a course component in the project.
 If included, the course should be open to students outside the school or department.

-• Faculty proposals should not rely on class components to meet the student involvement guideline.
+- Faculty proposals should not rely on course components to meet the student involvement guideline.

 RETURNING APPLICANTS